Posted on Leave a comment

 Expectations and Responsible Use

-• Starting conservatively
+• Start conservatively

-• Understanding ingredients and preparation methods
+• Learn about ingredients and preparation methods

-• Seeking professional guidance when appropriate
+• Consult a qualified healthcare professional when appropriate

 Explore Traditional Herbal Preparations for Evening Routines